Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced

 \section{Summary and Discussion}

-We have investigated the underlying symmetric structure of the vanishing of spin-$s$-field Love numbers of the Schwarzschild and Kerr black holes in terms of spacetime symmetry in a unified manner for the static perturbations.
+We have investigated the underlying symmetric structure leading to the vanishing of spin-$s$-field Love numbers of the Schwarzschild and Kerr black holes in terms of spacetime symmetry in a unified manner for the static perturbations.
 This is the first attempt to explain their no static response, i.e., vanishing of both Love and dissipation numbers, in a unified manner based on a symmetric approach from a geometrical point of view.
 We have also discussed the vanishing Love numbers of the Kerr black hole with the nonzero dissipation numbers for the non-axisymmetric perturbations in terms of a radial constant found in a parallel manner as the axisymmetric field case.

-The key observation is that the static spin-$s$ field perturbation to the Schwarzschild black hole can be reduced with the harmonic decomposition to a set of infinite static scalar fields in ${\rm AdS}_2$.
-Note that the emergence of the ${\rm AdS}_2$ geometry is not derived from the enhancement of the isometry of the background spacetime itself.
-A weakly time-dependent perturbation can also be reduced into a set of infinite time-dependent scalar fields in ${\rm AdS}_2$ in a parallel manner.
+The key observation is that the static spin-$s$ field perturbation to both the Schwarzschild and Kerr black holes can be reduced with the harmonic decomposition into a set of infinite static scalar fields in ${\rm AdS}_2$.
+Here, the emergence of the ${\rm AdS}_2$ geometry is not derived from the enhancement of the isometry of the background spacetime itself.
+A slowly-varying perturbation to the Schwarzschild black hole can also be reduced into a set of infinite time-dependent scalar fields in ${\rm AdS}_2$ in a parallel manner.

-The hidden supersymmetric structure exists for the static spin-$s$ field perturbation.
+The hidden supersymmetric structure exists for a static spin-$s$ field perturbation.
 In the reduced system of scalar fields in ${\rm AdS}_2$, each scalar field is associated with its pair, implying that all multipole modes of the perturbation can be regarded as symmetric partners which can be understood from the property of the supersymmetry algebra.
 The generator of the supersymmetric structure is constructed from a closed conformal Killing vector field of ${\rm AdS}_2$.
-Consequently, there exists a radially conserved quantity exists.
-In particular, the no static response, i.e., the vanishing of both the spin-$s$-field Love numbers of the Schwarzschild black hole can be understood from this conserved quantity without explicitly solving the perturbation equations in a unified manner.
+Consequently, a radially conserved quantity exists.
+In particular, the no static response, i.e., the vanishing of both the spin-$s$-field Love and dissipation numbers of the Schwarzschild black hole, can be understood from this conserved quantity in a unified manner.
 This is also the case of the Kerr black hole for the axisymmetric perturbation.